abpframework/abp/docs/en/UI/Angular/Extensions-Overall.md

 `              data : ` Items shows in your table.

-`              list : ` Template of your table.
+`              list : ` Instance of ListService.

 `actionsColumnWidth : ` Width of your action column.